cayadehaas/MSc_Thesis_Project/README.md

 | ------------- | ------------- |
 | Data & Score Model  | In these models, the texutal documents are assessed on a number of criteria |
 | Topic Model  | The qualitative documents are clustered using the Topic Model to obtain document corpora  |

+## Prerequisites
+1. An x86 machine running Windows 10 or a Unix-based OS